- Blog

 | Kling 3.0 | Premium ($29.99) | ~$0.05/video |

-If your content requires voice-over, environmental audio, or music, Veo 3's all-in pricing often makes more economic sense than Kling + separate audio production.
+If your content requires voice-over, environmental audio, or music, compare the exact Kling 3.0/Omni mode cost against Veo 3's all-in audio workflow before scaling production.

 Hidden Costs to Consider